 Dean Stokes – Bruderheim Hotel, Friday Nite, July 24, 2015 – Be there!

 We thought that it was time that our house needs to have its roof replaced.
 If you live in Lamont County, or close to it, and you need your roof fixed, consider Best West Roofing (@ bestwestroofing.com ).
 I spoke to Dean Stokes about having our roof done, on Friday, June 12th.
 He and his crew showed up the following Monday.
 They were done with replacing the shingles on our roof a day later, in the afternoon.
 Everything was cleaned up, and not a trace of them having done any work was left, other than our roof having new shingles.

+Updated 2019 04 19, to add links to related articles, and to correct the first of the two indicated charts showing the relationship between gold and oil prices.
 What makes us healthy and wealthy?
 “Walter – why do you keep posting this chart?” asked someone yesterday, after I had posted a link to a chart that displays the history of prices for gold and oil.
 My response to that question was, To illustrate that, in terms of barrels of oil, gold now buys as much energy as it ever did.
 However, it is not just that chart that is of interest.
-The other, related charts are of interest as well.
-Have a good look at them and understand that in terms of wages per hour, per week or per month, we can now buy considerably more per unit … Continue reading
+The other, related charts are of interest as well. … Continue reading →

+Updated 2019 04 22, to add links to related articles.
 Just look around you.
 Everything, starting from the keyboard and the screen on your PC (or your I-Phone) to as far as your eye can see — man-made.
 Everything you see that did not grow by the grace of God or Mother Nature was designed and made with tools designed and made from materials mined, transformed, manufactured, even transported to where it was manufactured and is being used — man-made, by men.
-It’s a good thing that amongst all of those things we built and that everyone uses, there are also so many other things that uplift the mind, such as the art that many men managed to create.
-Most … Continue reading
+It’s a good thing that amongst all of those things we built and that everyone uses, there are also so many other things that uplift the mind, such … Continue reading →